home-assistant/home-assistant.io/source/_integrations/fibaro.markdown

 ## Troubleshooting

 ### Enable events on Z-Wave devices

 The event platform uses the central scene events sent by Z-Wave devices.
-This should work out of the box for switch devices.
+This works out of the box for switch devices.

-For relay devices which have also switches or inputs to connect a switch you need often to change the Z-Wave parameter 'Scenes sent' because the events are normally disabled by default.
+For relay devices with switches or inputs to connect a switch, you often need to change the Z-Wave parameter 'Scenes sent' because the events are usually disabled by default.